sujithv28/Behavioral-Cloning-Hacktorial/README.md

 python drive.py model.json
 ```

-Nvidia's End to End Model:
+## Nvidia's End to End Model:
+Our model differes only slightly as we add maxpooling layers at the end of each convolution to speed up computation.
 ![Image of Nvidia Model](/images/nVidia_model.png)